How to Be A Master in Photoshop Pen Tool

 To create a path you can use as a selection, select the standard Pen Tool and then select Path from the drop-down menu in the options bar at the top of the application window.

-Creating A New Path With The Pen Tool
+01. Creating A New Path with the Pen Tool

 Basically, graphic designers use Photoshop pen tools for making the clipping path.
 To start your path, click your picture with the mouse to start your path.
 To keep things simple, select a point of departure at the edge of a straight line, such as the edge of the coffee cup in the picture.